Assignment 7: System Monitor with Interrupts

 • mylib has symbolic links to your module source files and a Makefile to build libmymango.a

 • fullsystem is the console program running on libmymango.a.
-Use this project as a model for an application built on libmymango.a
+Use this project as a model for an application that uses your library

 The make test target builds and run the test program test_interrputs.bin that does simple unit tests.
 The make run target builds and runs the program interrupts_console_shell.bin.

-Reminder: MY_MODULE_SOURCES in Makefile Listing all your modules is a great way to get extra testing in preparation for fullsystem submit.
+Reminder: MY_MODULE_SOURCES in Makefile Listing all your modules gives you extra testing in preparation for fullsystem submit.
 See instructions for use of MY_MODULE_SOURCES in assignment 3.

 In assignment 5, you wrote a PS/2 device driver that reads scancodes by polling.
-The task for assignment 7 is to rework that driver to read by interrupts.
+For assignment 7, you will rework it to read by interrupts instead.

-Copy your code from assign5/ps2.c and paste it into assign7/ps2.c to get your starting point.
+Copy contents of assign5/ps2.c and paste into assign7/ps2.c.
+This is your starting point.
 You won't edit the original assign5/ps2.c file, preserve that version as-is.
 All new edits are made in the file assign7/ps2.c.

-Review the ps2_read function you wrote for assignment 5.
-It operates by polling.
-When asked to read the next scancode, it waits in a tight loop repeatedly calling gpio_read on the clock gpio until it observes a transition from high to low, i.e. a falling edge.
-If the code isn't reading the gpio at the moment the edge falls, it misses the event.
+Your existing ps2_read function polls in a loop calling gpio_read to observe a falling edge.
+If not reading the clock gpio at the moment it changes, it won't observe the transition.
 Furthermore, the CPU is wholly consumed with waiting and can't do anything else.
 The drawbacks of the polling implementation are that it can miss events and it precludes doing other tasks.

-Read over the test function check_read_delay in file test_interrupts.c.
+Read over the function check_read_delay in test_interrupts.c.
 It reads a typed key then "sleeps" for a few seconds to simulate a long-running activity.
-If you run this test using the polling implementation of ps2_read, any keys typed while paused inside timer_delay will be missed entirely.
+If you run this test on the polling implementation of ps2_read, any keys typed while paused inside timer_delay are missed.
 This is the expected behavior from the polling implementation.

 Interrupts solve this problem.
-Instead of repeatedly polling to observe the falling edge, you configure the hardware to issue an interrupt on a falling edge event.
+Instead of repeatedly polling, you configure the hardware to issue an interrupt on a falling edge event.
 The interrupt handler is invoked to immediately read the data when it is available, never missing a bit.

 1) Configuring PS/2 interrupts

-For a PS/2 device, the triggering event is a falling edge on the clock line.
-The handler response is to read a single bit from the data line.
+You want to be interrupted on each falling edge event on the clock gpio and in response to that event, read a single bit from the data gpio.

-Review the module interface for gpio_interrupt in header file gpio_interrupt.h for details on the functions for managing gpio interrupts.
+Next you need to plug your handler into the interrupt system.
+Review the module interface for gpio_interrupt in header file gpio_interrupt.h.
 Here are the steps to take in ps2_new():

 • initialize gpio_interrupt module

-• configure clock gpio for interrupt on negative edge event
+• configure clock gpio for interrupt on negative edge, no debounce

-• initialize interrupts module before doing any configuration of interrupts
+• initialize interrupts module at start of program

 • flip the global enable switch after completing all configuration of interrupts